CodingWithJiro/youtube-clone-website/README.md

 ## 🔍 Overview

 This project is a static clone of YouTube’s homepage interface, built entirely with semantic HTML and custom CSS.
-The layout includes a sticky header, sidebar navigation, responsive video grid, and tooltips — all crafted without using JavaScript.
+The layout includes a sticky header, sidebar navigation, responsive video grid, and tooltips which are all crafted without using JavaScript.

 The goal of this build was to practice real-world UI replication while applying responsive design techniques, Flexbox, and CSS Grid.
 It also reinforced clean class structuring, hover interactions, and layout adaptability for multiple screen sizes.